AmeyaMprojects/IITK_HACK_2/README.md

 ## Errors

 - If facing any errors related to network or CORS, please check if the backend server is running.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.